Rugby union: Passing and kicking

 Forward passing (throwing the ball ahead to another player) is not allowed; the ball can be passed laterally or backwards.
 The ball tends to be moved forward in three ways—by kicking, by a player running with it or within a scrum or maul.
 Only the player with the ball may be tackled or rucked.
 A "knock-on" is committed when a player knocks the ball forward, and play is restarted with a scrum.

 Any player may kick the ball forward in an attempt to gain territory.
 When a player anywhere in the playing area kicks indirectly into touch so that the ball first bounces in the field of play, the throw-in is taken where the ball went into touch.
 If the player kicks directly into touch (i.e. without bouncing in-field first) from within one's own 22 m line, the lineout is taken by the opposition where the ball went into touch, but if the ball is kicked into touch directly by a player outside the 22 m line, the lineout is taken level to where the kick was taken.

 Breakdowns

-The aim of the defending side is to stop the player with the ball, either by bringing them to ground (a tackle, which is frequently followed by a ruck) or by contesting for possession with the ball-carrier on their feet (a maul).
-Such a circumstance is called a breakdown and each is governed by a specific law.
+The aim of the defending side is to stop the player with the ball, by tackling them, and either bringing them to ground (which is frequently followed by a ruck) or contesting for possession with the ball-carrier on their feet (a maul).
+A ruck or maul is called a breakdown, and each is governed by a specific law.